patrickromeromccafferty/website/anoraq.md

 They founded [Inside Voices](insidevoices.md), a poetry and music night at King Tut’s, Scotland’s leading independent music venue.

-Their single ['Raisins'](https://open.spotify.com/album/3Huyab6as09iVfEEvGXSmW?si=xrgOcKSNSAid0imYavlKRw) was release in February 2025.
+Their single ['Raisins'](https://open.spotify.com/album/3Huyab6as09iVfEEvGXSmW?si=xrgOcKSNSAid0imYavlKRw) was released in February 2025.

 ![Anoraq Sketch](anoraq.jpg) Sketch by Maddie Bell